 NETInfo believes that open banking will transform the financial services landscape throughout the globe.
-Open Banking which is the rave of the Fintech at the moment is set to bring transformation by empowering banks to develop the skills and devices necessary for the creation of their own banking ecosystem via the open banking structure.
+Open Banking which is the rave of the Fintech at the moment is set to bring transformation by empowering banks.
+It will develop the skills and devices necessary for the creation of their own banking ecosystem.
+It will be via the open banking structure.

 NETInfo believes that African banks are in the right position to take advantage of open banking opportunities through a revolutionary approach to service achieved through the application of innovative, agile, and efficient solutions which will, in turn, improve customer relations and lead to improved revenue for the banks.